top of page

 This incident was one of the reasons God did not allow Moses to enter the promised land.

-To make the water sweet, Moses placed a piece of wood in the waterhole.
+To make the water sweet, Moses placed a special piece of wood in the waterhole.

 Moses spent 40 days and 40 nights on the mountain speaking with God.